 Are you still set on purchasing an existing building?
 In the past, we’ve discussed what to consider before you buy an existing commercial building.
 Look for a previous occupancy permit and be careful if you plan to change the Use or Occupancy.
 If you’ve made it past these hurdles, you may wonder what else you should be concerned about before signing on the dotted line.
 There may be real concerns like a gaping hole in the roof, the remnants of termite Woodstock, miles of asbestos pipe insulation, or a VW Bug buried in the basement with Jimmy Hoffa.
 Let’s say that’s not the case, but now you’re considering renovating this building (for which I congratulate you), but you are unsure if you’ll be hit with a barrage of building code upgrades.
 Do you have any options?

 You just might…but hire an architect.
 Trust me.

-The Compliance Alternatives are based on a complex series of calculations evaluating life safety features against a minimum score.
-In simple terms, you get points for having or doing safe things; points taken away for having or doing unsafe things.
-It is not the solution for all buildings, but in my world where I work with many small but complex projects, I have been able to see projects realized which would not have been economically possible if they would have had to have all of the features required for new construction.
+The Performance Compliance Method is based on complex calculations evaluating life safety features against a minimum score.
+In simple terms, you get points for having or doing safe things; points are deducted for having or doing unsafe things.
+It is not the solution for all buildings, but in my world, where I work with many small but complex projects, I have been able to see projects realized which would not have been economically possible if they had had to have all of the features required for new construction.

 If you are considering buying a building and it is in Pennsylvania, call us if you’d like us to do this type of analysis.
 If you are outside Pennsylvania, I’ll try to recommend another architect.
 This blog should not be used in place of consulting a design professional in person, nor should it be a substitute for having a professional review your particular project.
 Any recommendations made within any posting are limited and do not qualify as a professional service.